At a glance

 Create a transition plan.

-Even without an IEP, your child’s skills and interests will guide you and his school counselors to create a plan to prepare for the future.
+Even without an IEP, your child’s skills and interests will guide you and school counselors to create a plan to prepare for the future.
 The plan should include educational and career goals for after high school.
 It will list ways your child can prepare for those goals in the next few years.

 Having even small jobs as a teen can build good work habits.